-The SUN Foundation presents the 25th Clean Water Celebration: Prospecting for Water on the Moon
+The SUN Foundation presents the 26th Clean Water Celebration: Plastic Debris from Rivers to the Sea

 Two Days, Three Events for Middle School, High School, and College Students and the General Public!

 The theme for this year is “Plastic Debris from Rivers to the Sea”.
 Marcus Eriksen, Research Director and co-founder of the 5 Gyres Institute, will be our keynote speaker.

 Research Director and co-founder of the 5 Gyres Institute.
 He studies the global distribution and ecological impacts of plastic marine pollution, which has included expeditions sailing through all 5 subtropical gyres, Bay of Bengal, Southern Ocean and inland lakes and rivers, recently publishing the first global estimate of all plastic of all sizes floating in the world’s oceans, totaling 270,000 metric tons from 5.25 trillion particles.
 In 2013 he and colleagues published the discovery of microbeads in the Great Lakes, which became the cornerstone for a US-based campaign to eliminate plastic microbeads from cosmetics, resulting in the Microbead-Free Waters Act, which became US federal law in 2015.

 EXHIBITORS-See below for exhibition opportunities on Monday, April 23rd!